cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/fields-and-expressions.md

 By comparison, the Expression Editor is text only, but it supports advanced features not available in the builder.
 You can find both in the **Firewall Rules** tab.

+Rule expressions must follow the syntax of the [Rules language](https://developers.cloudflare.com/ruleset-engine/rules-language).

-The [_Cloudflare Filters API_](/api/cf-filters) provides an interface for programmatically managing expressions.
-Use [_Firewall Rules API_](/api/cf-firewall-rules) to combine a filter with an action and deploy a new firewall rule.
+The [Cloudflare Filters API](/api/cf-filters) provides an interface for programmatically managing expressions.
+Use [Firewall Rules API](/api/cf-firewall-rules) to combine a filter with an action and deploy a new firewall rule.

 ## Simple and compound expressions